cshanson/Solar-Inertial-Modes/README.md

 The ring fit files are available online at [JSOC](http://jsoc.stanford.edu/ajax/lookdata.html?ds=hmi.rdVfitsc_fd05).
 However, there are too many to download online.
 There are two options available

 1) If you have access to a NetDRMS data base (e.g. Stanford or MPS) you can access the files there.
 Please use this [script](0_ExtractFromNetDRMS.py)
-2) Otherwise, I have already run the extraction code and provide a tar ball of the files on Dropbox.
+2) Otherwise, I have already run the extraction code and store these files at NYUAD archive.
+These can be transfered (e.g. Globus) upon request.

 ## Computational requirements
 These procedures are best used on high performace computing systems.
 For instance, I use the NYUAD Jubail cluster, often requesting 50Gb in memory and around 27 cores.
 The codes are parallelized, and can be run on a few cores.
 However, the memory requirements may prohibit use on personal machines (e.g. laptops).